A Latika team member helps a child paint a colourful house on an easel

 For children with speech delays, autism and other difficulties with spoken communication, we train both the kids and their parents on the use of augmentative and alternative communication systems and technology, such as communication boards and the Avaz app.

-Our therapists make their sessions so much fun that the children get more strength in their limbs and mobility and flexibility without even realizing that they have been through a physiotherapy session.
-Our staff incorporates the correct postures and movements for the children in all their daily activities, whether sitting in a class, eating lunch or walking from one place to another: we try to ensure that all aspects of the body’s actions are aligned.
+Our therapists make sessions so much fun that children begin developing strength, mobility and flexibility barely realizing they’ve done physiotherapy.
+Our staff incorporates correct postures and movements for the children in their daily activities, whether sitting in class, eating lunch, or walking from one place to another.
+We try to ensure that all aspects of the body’s actions are aligned.

 Play way method